 - Jeep Wrangler Manual Crawl Ratio Range: 48-84

-It’s worth mention that crawl ratio does not equate to “better,” as tire size factors in (you want a larger ratio for bigger tires to get the same “thrust”) and also, at a certain crawl ratio, you achieve diminishing returns.
+It’s worth mentioning that crawl ratio does not equate to “better,” as tire size factors in (you want a larger ratio for bigger tires to get the same “thrust”) and also, at a certain crawl ratio, you achieve diminishing returns.

 With the Sasquatch package and its 35-inch tires, the Bronco four-door has a 43.2-degree approach angle, 37-degree departure angle, and 26.3-degree breakover angle.
 Those are about the same figures as those of the Wrangler four-door, though the Ford’s breakover angle is significantly better, plus it has seven-tenths of an inch more ground clearance than the Jeep.